-- 32 The Company has deposits of ₹ 430 Million with the financial institutions viz.
+- 33 The Company has deposits of ₹ 430 Million with the financial institutions viz.
 Infrastructure Leasing & Financial Services Ltd. (IL&FS) and IL&FS Financial Services Ltd. (referred to as "IL&FS Group") as on the balance sheet date.
 These were due for maturity from January 2019 to June 2019.
-In view of the uncertainty prevailing with respect to recovery of outstanding balances from IL&FS Group, Management of the Company has fully provided for these deposits along with interest accrued thereon till the date the deposits had become doubtful of recovery.
+In view of the uncertainty prevailing with respect to recovery of outstanding balances from IL&FS Group.
+Management of the Company has fully provided for these deposits along with interest accrued thereon till the date the deposits had become doubtful of recovery.
 The Management is hopeful of recovery though with a time lag.
-The Company continues to monitor developments in the matter and is committed to take steps including legal action that may be necessary to ensure full recovery of the said deposits. - 33 During the quarter, the Company has internally reorganized business operations in USA.
-While, the overall business has remained consistent for these customers, the reorganisation has resulted in transfer of certain customer contracts and certain employees, from Persistent Systems Inc.(US subsidiary) to Persistent Systems Limited (the Holding Company and its USA branch).
-As result of the reorganization, the revenue for the quarter ended is not comparable with the previous corresponding period/year.
-The Group is in the process of completing relevant requirements related to this reorganization and finalizing consequential impact, if any on accounting, tax, in due course. - 34 The Company has recognised notional interest on lease liability of ₹ 39.49 Million (Corresponding period: ₹ 36.20 Million / Previous year: ₹ 147.50 Million) under finance cost as required by Ind AS 116: Leases. - 35 The Company has working capital facilities from banks on the basis of security of trade receivables.
-The guarterly statements of trade receivables filed by the Company with banks are in complete agreement with the books of accounts. - The Board of Directors of the Company at its meeting held on January 20, 2024, approved the Scheme of Merger of Capiot Software Private Limited (Wholly Owned Subsidiary) into 36 Persistent Systems Limited, and accordingly, an application of Merger has been filed with the National Company Law Tribunal, Mumbai (NCLT) on March 22, 2024. - 37 Persistent India Foundation was incorporated under Section 8 of the Companies Act, 2013 effective from May 1, 2024, as a wholly owned subsidiary of the Company. - During the current period, the Company conducted an operational efficiency review of computer & networking group, which resulted in change in the expected useful life of the same.
-The computer & networking group, which management had previously intended to use for 3 years, is now revised based on technical evaluation obtained by the company.
+The Company continues to monitor developments in the matter and is committed to take steps including legal action that may be necessary to ensure full recovery of the said deposits. - 34 During the half year ended, the Company has internally reorganized business operations in USA.
+While, the overall business has remained consistent for these customers, the reorganisation has resulted in transfer of certain customer contracts and certain employees, from Persistent Systems, Inc.(US subsidiary) to Persistent Systems Limited (the Holding Company and its USA branch).
+As result of the reorganization, the revenue for the quarter ended is not comparable with the previous corresponding period/year. - 35 The Company has recognised notional interest on lease liability of ₹ 112.65 Million (Corresponding period: ₹ 73.91 Million / Previous year: ₹ 147.50 Million) under finance cost as required by Ind AS 116: Leases. - 36 Starfish Associates, LLC, USA has become a wholly owned subsidiary of Persistent Systems, Inc. (wholly owned subsidiary) effective from August 1, 2024, upon completion of the necessary customary closing conditions.
+For the half year ended September 30, 2024, the transaction is accounted for using the acquisition method of accounting under Ind AS 103 on provisional basis. - 37 Persistent Systems Limited and Persistent Systems, Inc. USA (wholly owned subsidiary) collectively have entered into an Asset Purchase Agreement with SoHo Dragon Inc. on September 10, 2024, for the acquisition of its identified assets subject to the satisfaction of customary closing conditions. - 38 Persistent Systems Limited has entered into a Stock Purchase Agreement for the acquisition of Arrka Infosec Private Limited, (a private company incorporated under the Companies Act, 1956 having its Registered Office in Pune, India) on September 30, 2024, subject to the satisfaction of customary closing conditions. - 39 The Board of Directors of the Company at its meeting held on January 20, 2024, approved the Scheme of Merger of CAPIOT Software Private Limited (Wholly Owned Subsidiary) into Persistent Systems Limited, and accordingly, an application of Merger has been filed with the National Company Law Tribunal, Mumbai (NCLT) on March 22, 2024.
+The approval from NCLT for the proposed merger is awaited as at September 30, 2024. - 40 Persistent India Foundation was incorporated under Section 8 of the Companies Act, 2013 effective from May 1, 2024, as a wholly owned subsidiary of the Company. - 41 During the half year ended, the Company conducted an operational efficiency review of computer & networking group, which resulted in change in the expected useful life of the same.
+The computer & networking group, which management had previously intended to use for 3 years, is now revised based on technical evaluation obtained by the Company.
 The effect of this change on actual and expected depreciation expense is as follows: